mvolkmann/blog/src/swift/Concurrency.md

 One way to ensure that code runs in the main thread is to mark it with the `@MainActor` attribute.
-Most types in SwiftUI and UIKit are marked with this and it is recommend that all classes that inherit from `ObservableObject` should do the same.
+Most types in SwiftUI and UIKit are marked with this.
+It is recommend that all custom classes that inherit from `ObservableObject` should do the same.

 `@MainActor` can be applied to: